 Travel from Saigon through the myriad waterways of the picturesque Mekong Delta and up the Mekong by boat to Cambodia's vibrant capital, Phnom Penh

 Our Vietnam and Cambodia tour, The Mekong Delta, is an exciting 1-week tour taking you overland and upriver through southern Vietnam and the picturesque delta region of Southeast Asia’s greatest river.

-The tour begins in Vietnam’s bustling Ho Chi Minh City, still more commonly known by residents as Saigon, where we’ll explore some of the city’s sights, including markets, pagodas and historical sites, as well as discovering the vibrant street life and fabulous cuisine.
+The tour begins in Vietnam’s bustling Ho Chi Minh City, still more commonly known by most residents as Saigon, where we’ll explore some of the city’s sights, including markets, pagodas and historical sites, as well as discovering the vibrant street life and fabulous cuisine.
 From here we’ll head south, via the famous Vietcong tunnel systems at Cu Chi, to the picturesque and evocative Mekong Delta region.